Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Strong Execution, Strategic Partnerships & Community Engagement.

 Conclusion: Building a pipeline for female leaders & inspiring social change for good.

-LEAP has grown quickly into a strong, effective community force.
+Since 2019, LEAP has grown into a strong, effective community force.
 Working with a coalition of business organizations, corporate executives, and nonprofit partners, LEAP has developed leadership skills in the next generation of female leaders; and impacted the community by strengthening the capacity of several nonprofit organizations.
+With the LEAP Women’s Council, the alumni community will grow.
+In 2021, Maura stepped back from the day to day and continues to support the program as a Senior Advisor.